Moby Dick and Mighty Mightor: Other appearances

-Mightor, Little Rok, Ork, Moby Dick and Tubb appear in Jellystone!, with Mightor voiced by Jim Conroy, Little Rok voiced by SungWon Cho, Moby Dick voiced by Paul F. Tompkins, and Tubb voiced by Dana Snyder.
+Mightor, Little Rok, Ork, Moby Dick and Tubb appear in Jellystone!, with Mightor voiced by Jim Conroy, Little Rok voiced by SungWon Cho, Moby Dick voiced by Paul F. Tompkins in the first appearance and by Dana Snyder in the second appearance, and Tubb voiced by Dana Snyder.
 Mightor was shown as a wrestler who went up against The Funky Phantom in his infamous wrestling match.
 The Funky Phantom misused his ghostly powers on him causing the referee Gravity Girl to remove The Funky Phantom from the ring.
 Moby Dick appears in the episode "The Sea Monster of Jellystone Cove".
 He is mentioned to have a birthday and reside in Jellystone Cove.
 Moby Dick appears at the end of the episode where he rolls on everybody for being at his cove during his birthday.
 Tubb is a recurring character in the third season and has a German accent.
 Little Rok and Ork appear in the season three episode "Collection Protection" where Little Rok is an anime fan, a rival of Peter Potamus, and the proprietor of Little Rok's Big Museum of Anime and Manga Memorabilia.
+In "Chair Me Matey", Moby Dick is shown to be friends with Captain Swipe of Jellystone's local air pirates where he once bailed Moby out of jail for swallowing a child.
+He had fallen onto hard times where his girlfriend Brenda broke up with him and took everything and once dated a mermaid that was actually a whale in disguise.
+When Yogi Bear and Captain Swipe come looking for the chair that Captain Swipe sold to Moby Dick, he told them that he sold it to Dad Gift Island.
+When Moby Dick caught up with Yogi, Boo Boo, and the Air Pirates, he helped pay Nugget Nose for the chair after he successfully sued the whale that posed as a mermaid.

 A new incarnation of Mightor appears in the 2016 DC comic book series Future Quest, along with several other characters from Hanna-Barbera's action cartoons.
 This version is a young black boy of modern times who discovers the original's club and is transformed into a new Mightor, with the boy's pet cat becoming a powerful saber-toothed cat.
 This Mightor is mentored in his new heroic role by Birdman.